 Dr. Stewart currently serves as the Director of Sports Medicine for the Tulane University Department of Athletics.
 He served as the Team Physician for the New Orleans Night Arena Football Team and participated as a member of the Medical Staff in the 1991 United States Olympic Track and Field Trials in New Orleans.
 He is the Chairman of the Louisiana High School Athletics Association Sports Medicine Advisory Board.
 He is the Director of the Tulane Sports Concussion Program.

 Dr. Michael O'Brien received his medical degree from the Tulane University School of Medicine in 2003.
 After completing his Orthopaedic Surgery residency at the University of Maryland, and a Shoulder and Elbow Reconstruction fellowship at the Rothman Institute at Thomas Jefferson University in Philadelphia, he returned to New Orleans to become Assistant Professor of Clinical Orthopaedics at Tulane.
 His interests include arthroscopy of the shoulder and elbow, rotator cuff disease, shoulder and elbow reconstruction including total shoulder replacements and total elbow replacements, sports medicine, ligament reconstruction of the knee, and fracture care in both adults and children.
-He practices at the Tulane Institute of Sports Medicine in uptown New Orleans.
+He practices at the Tulane Institute of Sports Medicine clinic.